The John Deere Model 300 (Series 2) Portable Farm Elevator

 One such small hemp mill was located in Humboldt County, Iowa.
 This small mill is located in

 The rising prices of hemp in the late 1930s caused a number of farmers across the nation to begin raising hemp.
 They sought to make money on a new cash crop that showed the promise ofhigh prices for the immediate future.
-One such farmer was our Norway Township farmer who operated a 200 acre farm near Thor, Iowa in Norway Township in Humboldt County, Iowa.
+One such farmer was our Norway Township farmer who operated a 200 acre farm near the small village of Thor, Iowa (1930 population 257), in Norway Township in Humboldt County, Iowa.
+Although, the population of Thor had fallen during the decade of the 1920s–from 284 persons in 1920 to 257 persons in 1930.
+The small village bounced back in the decade of the 1930s to a populations of 267 in the 1940 census.
+This

 to seek a to made from tradtiovies of the various nationaropes made from hemp have been used by the nally been the largest buyer in the rope market.
 Thus,